MLH/GitHub-Education-Hackathon-Grant-Fund-2023/Hackathons_2023/CatHacks-2023.md

 - We had an "Introduction to Git and **GitHub**" workshop at the beginning of the event to encourage students to use Git and Github in their projects.
 We also referred hackers to the student developer pack by **GitHub** when they were trying to find technologies offered by the student developer pack. <br>

 ## Event Metrics
-> Feel free to include any other metrics that you think may be important or applicable.

 | Attendees |First Time Hackers| Projects|
 |---------------:|--------------:|------------:|